holoviz/panel/doc/how_to/export/embedding.md

 # Embedding state

+This guide addresses how to embed app state for usage entirely within Javascript.

+---

 Panel generally relies on either the Jupyter kernel or a Bokeh Server to be running in the background to provide interactive behavior.
 However for simple apps with a limited amount of state it is also possible to `embed` all the widget state, allowing the app to be used entirely from within Javascript.
 To demonstrate this we will create a simple app which simply takes a slider value, multiplies it by 5 and then display the result.

 ```